manuelmarcano22/ExpCalc/README.md

 To-Do:
  - [x] Implement SNR formula for CCD
+ - [ ] Do validation of SNR and Exposure time form and show errors
  - [ ] Need to get rid of unnecessary form in routes
  - [x] Finish index.html page.
 Changed for calculator
  - [ ] Create appropriate footer